cloudytuts/website/content/en/tutorials/ansible/using-unvault-to-read-vaulted-and-non-vaulted-files.md

   - ansible
   - vault
 description: |
-    Learn how to use the new Ansible Unvault plugin in a lookup to read the contents of any file, vaulted an non vaulted.
+    Learn how to use the new Ansible Unvault plugin in a lookup to read the contents of any file, vaulted or non vaulted.
+Ansible will automatically detect and decrypt as necessary.
 ---

-Unvault is a plugin introcuded by the Ansible core team which allows you to read contents of any file, vaulted or not.
+Unvault is a plugin introduced by the Ansible core team which allows you to read contents of any file, vaulted or not.
 Used within a `lookup` you can retrieve the contents of a specific file.
 Ansible we determine whether it is vualted or not and apply the appropriate action to read it.

 ## Create a regular file
-The following file be used as an example non vaulted file that will have its contents read using `unvault` in a lookup.
+The following file be used as an example non-vaulted file that will have its contents read using `unvault` in a lookup.
 The file's name will be `foo.txt`, and it will have the following contents:

 ```text
 hello, world!
 ```

-## Lookup contents of file
+## Lookup contents of a file
 In order to retrieve the contents of the file we use a lookup with the `unvault` plugin, and specify the path to the file on the Ansible controller's file system.

 ```yaml